-Since you have an understanding of what UX means, it’s time to discuss UX experience design and the elements of an effective UX design process.
+Since you have an understanding of what UX means, it’s time to discuss UX experience and the elements of an effective UX design process.

 UX Design Process: What to Include and How to Do it Right

-However, to get a better grasp of what UX design indicates, let’s take a look at how the Oxford Journal Interacting With Computers explains it:
+However, to get a better grasp of what UX design indicates, let’s take a look at how the Oxford Journal on Interacting With Computers explains it:

 Source: New Breed Marketing

-Let us take a closer look at the elements of the UX design process as well as the benefits following it entails.
+Let us take a closer look at the elements of the UX design process as well as the benefits that following it entails.

-The Elements of the User Experience Process
+Elements of the User Experience Process

 Information Architecture (IA)

-The term ‘usability’ describes the degree to which a product can be used by its target audience so that they can reach their goals.
+The term ‘usability’ describes the degree to which a product can be used by its target audience so that they can achieve their goals.
 There are five constituents to usability – a product’s learnability, efficiency, memorability, its errors, and the levels of user satisfaction.

 The Benefits of a UX Design Process